CasimirKaPazi/balhukbar/Grammar.md

 ### Affixes

--na -va and -pe are suffixes that can be added to adjectives, verbs and pronouns.
+-na -va and -p̈e are suffixes that can be added to adjectives, verbs and pronouns.
 They show the speakers personal judgement of the object.
 Only in quotes it is used for other persons perception.

 * na - attraction
 * va - neutral
-* pe - aversion
+* p̈e - aversion

-Quotative variants are nua, vua, pye.
+Quotative variants are nua, vua, p̈ye.

 Example:
 'ai - [verb] to act emotional, to experience emotions
 na'ai - to like, to act nice
-pe'ai - to dislike, to be mean
+p̈e'ai - to dislike, to be mean

-vo- and ni- can in a similar way be used to show the direction of a verb.
+vo- and ńi- can in a similar way be used to show the direction of a verb.
 * vo - towards the speaker
-* ni - away from the speaker, towards someone/something else
+* ńi - away from the speaker, towards someone/something else

-Quotative variants are voj, nin.
+Quotative variants are voj, ńin.

 Example:
-**ni'aina ne?**
+**ńi'aina ne?**
 "Do you know I like you?"